layinka/agent-x/README.md

 - Challenging to monitor DEFI announcements, discussions and charts, 24/7, for rapid adaptation to dynamic yield opportunities.

 ## Solutions
-- DeFi yield optimization across lending, staking and liquidity pools.
+- Learn from each user's goals, risk tolerance and analyse market conditions in real time inorder to optimize DeFi yield across lending, staking and liquidity pools.
 - Dynamic asset allocations.
 - Automated rebalancing/auto-compounding.